iamTheMike/PJ01_User-API/README.md

 # User API

 ## Description
-This application for study some OWASP10-2023
+This UserAPI application for study RestAPI with some OWASP10-2023

 ### Features
  * JWT for authentication and authorization each endpoint